 The Florida Trust Code provides that you can hire an attorney to assist you in administering and finalizing the trust.
 Any legal fees would come out of the trust before final distribution.
 Why go it alone when you can have expert legal help assist you, make life easier and protect you?

 Trustee's Fee in Florida

 If you are taking on the responsibility of serving as a trustee, you are entitled to a fee for your work.
-Florida Statutes sets for the how the trustee's fee is calculated but there is a lot of nuance and gray area here.
+Florida Statutes sets for the how the trustee's fee is calculated but there is a lot of nuance and gray area .
 You will also need to show how this fee was calculated and paid as part of your many responsibilities.
-Your attorney can help you calculate your trustee's fee, and more, in helping you follow your fiduciary responsibilities.
+Your attorney can help you calculate your trustee's fee, release you from accountings and liability, and more, in helping you follow your fiduciary responsibilities.

 FAQs About Trust Administration

 Whenever someone establishes or creates a trust, the trust property must be managed in accordance with the trust terms.
 Depending on the nature and value of the assets and terms of the trust, administering a trust can be fairly simple or extremely complicated.

 Every trust is managed by a trustee.
 The person who creates the trust chooses who will serve as trustee and who will receive the benefit of the trust property, a person known as the beneficiary.
 The trustee can be anyone, but the more complicated the trust the greater the need for a trustee who is familiar with the trust administration process.
 This is why professional trustees such as attorneys, banks or trust companies often serve as trustee.

 A trust is a private creation which does not have to be registered with a court.
 In fact, many people create trusts specifically to avoid the probate process upon their death.